 Our home country of England is famous for its royal family and history.
 In particular, Windsor is a popular town for tourists, and for good reason.
-There are plenty of exciting things to do on a weekend in Windsor, and you might even catch a glimpse of the Queen!
+There are plenty of exciting things to do in Windsor, and you might even catch a glimpse of a royal!

-Read on to find out the best way to spend a long weekend in Windsor, with tips and advice from a local – Jade grew up 15 minutes away from the town and even worked there many moons ago!
+Read on to find out what to see in Windsor, with tips and advice from a local – Jade grew up 15 minutes away from the town and even worked there many moons ago!

-Begin your day by visiting the royal swans, belonging to the Queen.
+Begin your day by visiting the royal swans.
 Walk along the River Thames and purchase a bag of feed.
 Throw it into the water and watch the birds enjoy their breakfast.

 The guards at Windsor Castle change at 11:00 am on Mondays, Wednesdays, Fridays and Saturdays.
 You’ll be able to watch the soldiers march through the town centre, and they finish the ceremony inside the Castle grounds.

 The present Guard will hand over their duties to the new Guard, and then return to the Barracks nearby.
 A band will lead the soldiers to the ceremony.
 If you’re looking for traditional and royal entertainment, then this is a great way to start your visit to Windsor!

 LOCAL’S TIP: If you need to book a taxi, call Windsor Cars!

 Windsor Castle is famous all around the world, and for good reason.
 It’s the oldest inhabited castle in the world, and the late Queen would spend most weekends there.

 Wander around the state apartments, marvel at Queen Mary’s doll’s house and visit St George’s Chapel, where King Henry VIII lies.
 Check out this guide to visiting Windsor Castle for more information.
 It’s definitely worth visiting!